Skip To Main Content

 Eligible freshmen applicants who demonstrate financial need can submit an application fee waiver to cover the application fee.

 A submission request does not guarantee that your application fee will be waived.
-Students that submit a fee waiver request must meet eligibility by submitting the correct documentation to support the request.
-UTSA’s Office of Undergraduate Admission will review your request.
-If your fee waiver request is denied, you will be required to pay the application fee.
+Students that submit an application fee waiver request must meet eligibility by submitting the correct documentation to support the request.
+UT San Antonio’s Office of Undergraduate Admission will review your request.
+If your application fee waiver request is denied, you will be required to pay the application fee.

 International, Transfer, Readmits, Special Undergraduate, and Graduate applicants are not eligible for application fee waivers.